spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 - Outbound internet connectivity for port 443 is allowed so that you and your applications can connect with the Spectro Cloud reverse proxy.

 - Users or groups must be mapped to a Kubernetes RBAC role, either a *Role* or a *ClusterRole*.
-You can create a custom role through a manifest and use Palette's roleBinding feature to associate the users or groups with the role.
+You can create a custom role through a manifest and use Palette's roleBinding feature to associate users or groups with the role.
 Refer to the [Create a Role Binding](/clusters/cluster-management/cluster-rbac#createrolebindings) guide to learn more.

 ## Parameters